shihankanungo/shihankanungo.github.io/movies.md

   The Fellowship of the Ring (2001 d.
 Peter Jackson) 🎥 👍 <br>
   The Two Towers (2002 d.
 Peter Jackson) 🎥 👍 <br>
   The Return of the King (2003 d.
 Peter Jackson) 🎥 👍
 - The Godfather (1972 d.
+Francis Ford Coppola) 👍
+- The Godfather Part II (1974 d.
 Francis Ford Coppola)
 - The Prestige (2006 d.
 Christopher Nolan)
 - The Spectacular Now (2013 d.
 James Ponsoldt)
 - In Your Dreams (2025 d.
 Alex Woo, Erik Benson)